Recognizing the duty of the Federal Government to create a Green New Deal

 Recognizing the duty of the Federal Government to create a Green New Deal (H. Res.
-332), sometimes just referred to as the Green New Deal, is a major resolution introduced in the 117th Congress.
+332), sometimes just referred to as the Green New Deal, is a resolution introduced in the 117th Congress.
 The Resolution calls for the creation of a Green New Deal which would create high paying jobs and prevent the Earth from exceeding 1.5°C of warming by investing in renewable energy and putting the United States on track for net-zero emissions.

 The resolution itself is non-binding, meaning that it would only express a general sense of Congress, and would not actually implement any of the Green New Deal policies it proposes.
 Any such policies would have to be passed on their own in a separate bill.

 Donald Trump stated that he would "end the Green New Deal" during his second inaugural address on January 20, 2025.

 Background

 Warming of 2 °C was generally considered (by some) to be an acceptable carbon budget limit until a report in 2018 by the IPCC stated that limiting warming to 1.5 °C would prevent far more damage from a climate catastrophe than limiting emissions to 2 °C. The report also found that global emissions would have to be cut in half by 2030 and the world would have to achieve carbon neutrality by 2050 in order to meet the 1.5 °C goal.